Etienne Aigner: Biography

 In 1950, after successful apprenticeships with designers Christian Dior and Cristóbal Balenciaga, Aigner moved from Paris to New York City with plans to launch his brand in the new burgeoning American market.

 As was the case in Paris, Aigner's designs quickly began to attract the attention of high-end department stores across the country.

 Etienne Aigner died in New York on November 5, 2000, at the age of 95, three days before his 96th birthday.

-Achievments
+Achievements

 In 1950, he introduced his Antic Red leather open-pocket bag with angular processing (Antic Red being the brand's signature color).
 He also perfected the Aigner logo after his monogram, the "A" for Aigner shaped into a horseshoe.

 In 1959, Aigner opened his first showroom in Manhattan, New York City.

 In 1967, the brand was acquired by American dress manufacturer Jonathan Logan, and grew substantially.

 During the 1980s Aigner stretched its product range by awarding licences for watches, jewellery and eyewear.
 In 1990 licences were awarded for the womenswear and menswear collection.